dveldhoen/easyinvoice/README.md

         // "total": "Totaal", // Defaults to 'Total'
         // "vat": "btw" // Defaults to 'vat'
     },

+    // Customize enables you to provide your own templates
+    // Please review the documentation for instructions and examples
+    // "customize": {
+    //      "template": fs.readFileSync('template.html', 'base64') // Must be base64 encoded html
+    // }
 };

 //Create your invoice!
 Easy!